sailingscally/ssd1306/README.md

 - `SPLASH` - used for testing purposes and some fun
 - `SPI_BUS` - the default SPI bus is **0**
 - `DEVICE_NUMBER` - the default device number is **0**
+- `WIDTH` - the default width of the screen
+- `HEIGHT` - the default height of the screen

 ## Tests & Samples